RishabhRD/rs-stl/README.md

 rs-stl ports C++ STL algorithms to rust by using concepts of Positions instead of Iterators to support rust borrow rules.

+## Basic Idea

+- STL provides generic algorithms with use of iterators.
+Iterators can be seen as generalization of pointers.
+- With pointers one can traverse an array with accessing elements, that iterators generalized for any linear sequence of elements.
+- However, using indexes in array one can achieve the same.
+- Porting iterators to rust is not possible, as iterators borrows from range.
+  And most algorithms requires 2 iterators.
+If mutation is required, rust borrow checker would not allow it.
+- So, rs-stl generalizes indexes with Positions.
+And as index doesn't borrow from array, thus Position doesn't need to borrow from range.
+- Then, STL algorithms accepting 2 iterators can be replaced with rs-stl algorithms accepting a range and 2 positions.

 ## API Documentation

 View detailed documentation at: [rs-stl docs](https://rishabhrd.github.io/rs-stl/).